Getting Customers Through The SaaS Marketing Funnel:

 3. Qualification to Evaluation:

 SaaS product prospects are the same as any other buyers, they don’t want to regret a decision they make.
 That’s why B2B buyers want reassurance that any purchase will reflect well on them and that the supplier can be trusted to deliver what they promised.
 Moving prospects towards evaluating your product requires building trust and credibility in your website.

-First impressions count and so it goes without saying that your website needs to look professionally designed and be easy to use.
+First impressions count and so your website needs to look professionally designed and easy to use.
 A DIY website can undermine your credibility as prospects may question how professional your organisation is likely to be.
 Invest in high quality content and aim to become a thought leader in your field so that your site becomes a destination for expert B2B information.

 Social proof is a powerful way of establishing trust and credibility with prospects visiting your SaaS website.
 Showcasing testimonials from satisfied clients is a great way to support claims you make on your site.
-Try to select testimonials which reflect your ideal buyers and if possible use video testimonials because these are often perceived to be more genuine and difficult to invent.
+Try to select testimonials which reflect your ideal buyers.
+If possible use video testimonials a these are seen as more genuine and difficult to invent.

 Many SaaS companies offer free trials or proof of concepts to allow B2B prospects the opportunity to fully evaluate their product before having to commit to a subscription.
-This reduces the risk from the client’s point of view as no one wants to spend money on software that fails to deliver what was promised or find that the customer service and support sucks.
+This reduces the risk from the client’s point of view.
+No one wants to spend money on software that fails to deliver what was promised or find that the customer service and support sucks.

 Depending upon how complex your SaaS product is it may be necessary for sales consultants to intervene during this stage of the funnel.
-They can ensure more valuable prospects get the attention they deserve and you fully understand what the customer is interested in and their ability to buy.
+They can ensure more valuable prospects get the attention they deserve.
+Make sure you fully understand what the customer is interested in and their ability to buy.
 Technology can still be used to support this process and chat bots can for example be programmed to respond to frequently asked questions.